 Much of the value of the National Scenic Area is expressed in the opportunity to appreciate important vistas.
-The level of visibility affects the ability to appreciate the beauty of the landscape, especially the color and contrasting forms of distant features.
-Air pollution can impair the quality of the viewing experience, and should be monitored to ensure the protection of the clear views that everyone enjoys.
+The level of visibility affects the ability to appreciate the beauty of the landscape.

 In coordination with the Gorge Commission, the Forest Service conducts regular photographic monitoring from established locations within the National Scenic Area.
-Aerial and oblique photographs will provide the monitoring record to assess changes to the scenery.
-A-This system of visual monitoring points was established in 1988 and continues to be monitored today.
-Twenty- seven sites in the Scenic Area were designated as monitoring points from which oblique panoramic photographs will be taken on a regular basis.
-This panoramic photography iswill be repeated every 5 to 10 years regularly to measure changes in the landscape and identify problem areas.
+This system of visual monitoring points was established in 1988 and continues to be monitored today.
+This panoramic photography is be repeated regularly to measure changes in the landscape and identify problem areas.

-In 1987 and 1988, complete sets of black and white and color vertical aerial photographs were taken for the entire National Scenic Area.
+In 1987 and 1988, black and white and color vertical aerial photographs were taken for the entire National Scenic Area.
 All or part of the National Scenic Area can be rephotographed on a regular basis or as needed for a specific area.
-Analysis of the changes from a vertical perspective will supplement the panoramic photographic monitoring.